top User Plea Means EISA Support Not Removed From Linux

 (I would definitely recommend against blindly doing this with stuff that's directly mains-powered - I know that a lot of old radios, especially in the USA, did

 scary things with mains voltages.
 For a battery-powered transistor radio?
-Certainly worth a try.) about a month and a half ago
+Certainly worth a try.)

 top Space Tourism Isn't Worth Dying For

 I should also point out that the Stratolaunch concept wouldn't have even been conceived had the original White Knight or the White Knight 2 never been developed.